Skip to main content

 Phi-4 Mini 3.8B7.6 GB4.1 GB2.7 GB2.3 GB

 Q4_K_M is the recommended default for consumer hardware -- 90-95% of FP16 quality at 25-30% of the VRAM cost.
 Llama 4 Scout uses MoE architecture with 17B active parameters out of 109B total.
-VRAM is determined by active params for inference, not total params.
+All 109B experts must be loaded into memory, so Scout needs ~55 GB at Q4 (fits 24 GB only at 1.78-bit).
+MoE reduces compute per token, not VRAM footprint.

 KV Cache: The Hidden VRAM Cost